DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Limitations and Future Work

 \section{Limitations and Future Work}

+\textbf{Computational scalability of clustering.} The agglomerative clustering algorithms can be a bottleneck when scaling \name{} to larger datasets.
+The na\"ive algorithms grow by $O(n^3)$ in time but can be brought down to $O(n^2)$ with optimizations~\cite{mullner2011modern}.
+The t-SNE method runs with a time complexity $O(n^2)$ and can use approximation to get to $O(n \log n)$~\cite{van2014accelerating}.
+Although clustering is less efficient, it only needs to be computed once for interactive use in \name{}.
+For the CIFAR-10 test set with $10,000$ images, the clustering algorithm took 36.8 seconds compared to 32.0 seconds for t-SNE\footnote{Agglomerative clustering was computed with Ward linkage using \href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html}{SciPy}, and t-SNE was computed with the default parameters using \href{https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html}{scikit-learn}.} (ran on macOS 12.4, 2.6 GHz 6-Core Intel Core i7 cpu).
+Future work can investigate more efficient strategies to create hierarchical structures of data.

+\textbf{Comparison with other tree construction methods.} In the user study, we compared \name{} with t-SNE, the most well-known technique (specifically \baseline{}); however, as noted in the limitations in \autoref{sec:study-limitations}, t-SNE does not create an explicitly hierarchical structure.
+In the future, \name{} can be compared against a variety of other techniques (e.g., H-SNE~\cite{pezzotti2016hierarchical}) to evaluate the effectiveness of algorithms that produce hierarchical structures.

-\textbf{Interactive Refinement of Tree Structures.} While the agglomerative clustering algorithms generate hierarchical structures that allow users to flexibly specify the number of clusters to be displayed, the formed structures may not be ideal for some cases.
+\textbf{Interactive refinement of tree structures.} While the agglomerative clustering algorithms generate hierarchical structures that allow users to flexibly specify the number of clusters to be displayed, the formed structures may not be ideal for some cases.
 Visualization researchers have extensively studied interaction methods for steering and refining clustering results~\cite{yang2020interactive,choo2013utopian}.
-Future research challenges include designing interactions for treemap representations that are distinct from scatterplots and node-link diagrams.
+Future research challenges include designing user interactions for refining clustering results in \name{}.

-\textbf{Using Interpretable Attributes for Tree Construction.} We used embedding vectors extracted from deep learning models as input to clustering algorithms, but alternative methods may help people better interpret substructures of each cluster in \name{}.
+\textbf{Using interpretable attributes for tree construction.} We used embedding vectors extracted from deep learning models as input to clustering algorithms, but alternative methods may help people better interpret substructures of each cluster in \name{}.
 For example, representing each image with human-understandable concepts~\cite{kim2018interpretability,zhao2021human} or additional resources~\cite{xie2018semantic} may make each dimension more interpretable.
 Alternatively, integrating information about each dimension of the embedding vectors into the interface using explainable AI methods can also be helpful~\cite{olah2018the,hohman2019summit}.